Hascombe Court: Historical development

-The property was bought by Sir John Jarvis, 1st Baronet, who employed Gertrude Jekyll in 1922 to extend the garden (Plans, NMR), working with the architect C. Clare Nauheim.
+The property was bought by Sir John Jarvis, 1st Baronet, who employed Gertrude Jekyll in 1922 to extend the garden, working with the architect C. Clare Nauheim.
 In 1928-9 Sir John employed Percy Cane to extend the garden further, and some of Jekyll's features appear to have been overlain by Cane's work.
 Cane produced a plan of around 1928, from which the names of the garden compartments have been taken and used in this description.
 Jarvis bought unemployed miners from the northern industrial town of Jarrow to Hascombe Court, where they built a Japanese style water and rock garden to Cane's design.
 Sir John Jarvis died in 1950.
-It was later owned by Claude Chapman Jacobs, a retired ship broker who died in 1972.
+The house and estate were then bought by Major Claude Chapman Jacobs, a retired City ship broker who died in 1972.

 Present day

 The property was subsequently sold but has since remained in private ownership.
 It was owned by the broadcaster and television presenter Chris Evans who lived there with his second wife, the actress Billie Piper.
 Evans renovated the property and stated in a 2000 interview that "I want to make it beautiful.
 This house deserves to be brought into this century.
 If you look at the old pictures of it, taken 75 years ago, it was a mess then.
 I don't want to make it all right, I want to make it fantastic".
 In 1999 2,418 kg of yew clippings were collected from the Hascombe Court estate by Evans's gardeners, and were given to the cancer research charity, Limehurst.
 The clippings were used in drug research for breast cancer.
 Evans sold Hascombe Court for £10 million to the Russian businessman Boris Berezovsky in 2004.
 The adjoining 130 acre Hascombe Court Farm was sold by Evans for £6 million to Anthea Turner and Grant Bovey in 2009.